Brunch lovers, caffeine fiends and sweet tooths, here are seven reasons why you should head to Serangoon for an afternoon of cafe-hopping!

-It’s hard to distinguish yourself among the sea of cafes offering the usual brunch bites like eggs Benedict and English brekkies, but The Plain Jane forte lies in something a little less conventional – Swiss rolls.
+It’s hard to distinguish between the sea of cafes offering the usual brunch bites like eggs Benedict and English brekkies, but The Plain Jane’s forte lies in something a little less conventional – Swiss rolls.
 The café, decked out in vintage kitsch, serves up specialty Swiss rolls in seasonal flavours.
 Popular classics include the matcha cream Swiss roll – light, fluffy and filled with subtly sweet matcha cream with a tinge of bitterness.

 The Plain Jane, #01-10, 211 Serangoon Avenue 4, Block 211, Singapore 550211. p.
 6281 2477.